Programme

 9:30 Introduction Prof Ralf Alleweldt, Professor for Constitutional and European Law, Brandenburg State Police University

-Opening Keynote Lecture
+Opening Keynote Lectures

 10:00 The effectiveness of investigative interviewing: an evidence-based assessment